finance calculator

 When to use it

-• Testing scenarios where your future tax rate is higher or lower than today.
+• Testing scenarios where your retirement tax rate is higher, equal to, or lower than your current marginal rate to see how sensitive the choice is.

 Tips & cautions

-• Assumes constant tax rates and returns; real life varies.
+• Assumes constant tax rates and investment returns over the entire timeframe; real life includes volatility, tax‑law changes, and bracket creep.

 Worked examples